OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

     }
     ```

-3. You must reregister the add-in in Excel in order for the new function to be available to end-users.
+3. You must re-register the add-in in Excel in order for the new function to be available to end-users.
 Complete the following steps for the platform that you're using in this tutorial.

     * If you're using Excel for Windows: